pavradev/data-analytics-app-architecture-aws/README.md

   l1[Orchestrator] --> c2 & q1
 ```

-We write our own orchestaror that will scale-up worker instances if the queue grows, but it will never scale them down.
-Instead, worker will simply termitate itself if there are no messages to consume from the job queue.
-This is a simple solution that guarantees no unnecesary job terminations (unless instance dies unexpectedly) and no idle workers.
+We write our own orchestrator that will scale-up worker instances if the queue grows, but it will never scale them down.
+Instead, worker will simply terminate itself if there are no messages to consume from the job queue.
+This is a simple solution that guarantees no unnecessary job terminations (unless instance dies unexpectedly) and no idle workers.